 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-With Mozart's Violin Sonatas K305, 376 & 402 we have a second instalment in the ongoing series from Alina Ibragimova and Cédric Tiberghien, every bit as wondrous as their first, while those hankering after something a bit more outside the Austro-German tradition should not miss Fin de siècle—Music for viola and piano.
+With Mozart's Violin Sonatas K305, 376 & 402 we have a second instalment in the ongoing series from Alina Ibragimova and Cédric Tiberghien, every bit as wondrous as their first.
+Those hankering after something a bit more outside the Austro-German tradition should not miss Fin de siècle—Music for viola and piano.
 The composers may be largely unfamiliar, but this a life-enhancing recital courtesy of Lawrence Power and Simon Crawford-Phillips, who revel in these richly enjoyable works from early twentieth-century France.

 There is a bumper crop of new releases on other labels this month and at the head of the list must come a wonderful new recording of the Duruflé Requiem & other choral works.
 It is performed by King's College Choir Cambridge, the Orchestra of the Age of Enlightenment and soloists Patricia Bardon and Ashley Riches.
 The legendary Stephen Cleobury conducts this latest album from the King's Cambridge own label which is newly available for download from Hyperion.